AmaliePauli/SuperFairML/README.md

 - Missing minor things highlighted with []

 The paper can be accesd under public/index.html

+A copy of the survey can be seen under survey.html

 In addition to the setup desribed below, the following need to be installed: npm install chart.js --save